JordanCWard/SQL/README.md

 14. IBM

-IBM is analyzing how their employees are utilizing the Db2 database by tracking the SQL queries executed by their employees.
+IBM is analyzing how their employees are utilizing the Db2 database by tracking the SQL queries executed by their employees. <br>
 The objective is to generate data to populate a histogram that shows the number of unique queries run by employees during the third quarter of 2023 (July to September). <br>
 Additionally, it should count the number of employees who did not run any queries during this period. <br>
 Display the number of unique queries as histogram categories, along with the count of employees who executed that number of unique queries.